Barony of Bilstein

 The Barony of Bilstein (Herrschaft Bilstein) was a dynastic lordship with extensive estates in the region of the present German states of Hesse and Thuringia and a territory of the Holy Roman Empire.

 History

 Wigger counts

 The barony probably began with Count Wigger I. He is recorded to have had extensive comital rights and estates in the Germarmark march on the middle Werra (the area of Frieda and Eschwege), at Hainich (Bad Langensalza, Schlotheim, Mühlhausen and Oberdorla) and in the Obereichsfeld from 967 to 981 AD.
-The fragmented estates of Count Wigger extended via Dornburg an der Saale as far as the area of Zeitz, where he is mentioned from 965–981 as the March of Zeitz.
+The fragmented estates of Count Wigger extended via Dornburg an der Saale as far as the area of Zeitz, where he is mentioned from 965 to 981 as the March of Zeitz.
 Along with the Ekkehardiner, the counts of Kevernburg, the counts of Schwarzburg and counts of Weimar, the Wiggers were a powerful comital family in Thuringia in the 10th through 12th centuries.

 Counts of Bilstein

 Starting in about 1130 AD, the Wiggers' descendants named themselves after their family seat, Bilstein Castle, which is located in the Höllental valley west of Albungen, today a village in the borough of Eschwege.
 This castle is estimated to have been built by them around 1100 AD.
 In this period they came into military conflict with the counts of Northeim, who around 1105/1110 AD had defeated Count Rugger (Rüdiger) I of Bilstein and destroyed the first, weakly fortified Bielstein Castle.
 Count Rugger's successor, Rugger II of Bilstein, asserted himself with the construction of the new Bilstein Castle and began to develop the woods around the castle on the Hoher Meißner, as "clearing demesne."
 For this purpose he also founded Germerode Abbey, which became the family abbey of the dynasty.
 The descriptive family name, the Bilsteiners, was later appended to the early members of the house.